-The Livestock Apprentice position begins in mid-February and lasts through the end of October.
-Our Livestock Apprentice can expect to work anywhere between 20-65 hours per week, fluctuating with the seasons.
-Lambing season begins in mid to late April and can be a very busy time for the Livestock Apprentice, including longer hours and odd hours (evening, night, and early morning).
+The Livestock Apprentice position begins in April and lasts through the end of October.
+Our Livestock Apprentice can expect to work anywhere between 40-65 hours per week, fluctuating with the seasons.

 Time will be split between livestock work and working with the crew in the vegetable fields and greenhouses for harvesting, weeding and other various projects.
 Some days may be focused heavily on animals and some may be focused on vegetables depending on the time of year.
 The Livestock Apprentice will often work alone, and must be able to be productive independently and as part of the entire crew.

-Goals for the Livestock Apprentice for the 2014 growing season are to work daily with all animals on our farm: sheep, llama, pigs, laying hens and draft horses.
-We would like to expand our offerings and include broiler chickens into our rotations on the farm.
+Goals for the Livestock Apprentice for the 2017 growing season are to work daily with all animals on our farm: laying hens, broiler chickens, and cattle.
+We would like to expand our offerings and include pigs into our rotations on the farm.

 Second Year Apprentice Opportunity

 Each season there is an opportunity available for one current apprentice to stay on at the end of the season for another full year of work at Robinette Farms.
 The Second Year Apprentice starts immediately after the Apprenticeship ends on October 31st and works through the winter and following growing season (through Oct.
 31st).
 This provides the Second Year Apprentice with the opportunity to realize the continuity of working at one farm for more than one season, it provides a better understanding of the seasonal nature of farm work and it also allows for that Apprentice to become more proficient at farming.